 Where to Stay

 There are plenty of places to stay in Austin since it’s more of a city than a regular college town.
-There are numerous options downtown with brand names like Hampton Inn, Hyatt, Hilton, Four Seasons, Radisson, and W. You’re better off staying at one of those and taking a short taxi ride up to campus for the game.
+There is numerous options downtown with brand names like Hampton Inn, Hyatt, Hilton, Four Seasons, Radisson, and W. You’re better off staying at one of those and taking a short taxi ride up to campus for the game.
 They’re also within walking distance to a majority of bars and restaurants in town.
 There are a couple options closer to campus like Doubletree and Hampton Inn.
 You won’t get too strapped on pricing at any hotel in town since there are so many options.

 Austin, however, is notorious for jacking up the rates when a sporting event is in town, so be prepared to spend a little bit.
-Wherever you stay, you can use Kayak or Hipmunk again to help with your hotels.

-Unlike other college football experience, Texas doesn’t use any of their large open green spaces for tailgating.
+Unlike other college football experiences, Texas doesn’t use any of their large open green spaces for tailgating.
 The majority of the tailgating happens in the parking lots south of Martin Luther King Jr. Blvd.
 Unfortunately, many of the best tailgating spots go to former Longhorn players and big boosters.
 Spots cost $40 and need to be reserved in advance in most places.
 There are some areas that are first come, first serve to start at 6:00 p.m. on the night before a home game.

 Tailgate Guys can help you out if you want to go the extra step.
 They’re the only company allowed to organize a tailgate on the campus grounds just north of Martin Luther King Jr. Blvd.
 They’ll prepare everything for you based on your party’s size including chairs, drinks, food, tents, and even a TV setup.
 The tailgate won’t be as rowdy as the two commercial options because it’ll only be your group in the contained area, although you’ll be next to other tailgates.
 POW Tailgating offers a similar experience in the public tailgating area if you’re looking for some more excitement.

 While it’s fun to do your own tailgate, the better idea might be to get involved in someone else’s tailgate.
-There are a couple commercial ways to get it done.
+There are a couple of commercial ways to get it done.
 Longhorn Tailgaters and Horn Ball Texas Tailgaters are located right next to each other in a parking lot south of Martin Luther King Jr. Blvd on Congress Ave.
-Both cost $25 and offer all you can drink alcohol and a little bit of food.
+Both offer all you can drink alcohol and a little bit of food.
 The food situation isn’t great, but it allows you to just enjoy the experience without the hassle.

 Finally, there’s Scholz Beer Garten and Posse East, which are the only two bars around the stadium.
 Scholz gets packed before and during games as fans will even hang out there instead of heading into the stadium.